 >> (Specify start date of the project, in the format of DD/MM/YYYY.
 Describe how this date has been determined as per the definition of start date provided in section 3.4.3 of GS4GG Principles & Requirements document and provide evidence to support this date.)

 01/04/2018 Although the initial start date was to be 01/01/2018, delays in the process have led the project start date to be revised to April 2018.

+The event marking the start date will be the date on which the contract is signed with the local construction sub-contractor for the construction of the 3,000 stoves.
+A copy of the signed Contract will be submitted to Gold Standard.

+This is in agreement with section 3.4.3 of GS4GG Principles & Requirements which states: “The Project start date shall be the earliest date on which the Project Developer has committed to expenditures related to the implementation of the Project."
+Furthermore: “Examples of start date may be the date on which contracts have been signed for equipment or construction/operation services required for the Project.”